-Tell me about your journey to Stamford, CT?
+Tell me about your move to Stamford, CT?

 My hubby and I are both from Madison, CT and moved into the city for work after graduating from UConn.
 Mike was there just over two years, I on the other hand just under a year.
 I was HEARTBROKEN when our NYC roomie was transferred out west and Mike’s company moved to Stamford—sparking us to go back to our CT roots.
 I felt like I didn’t “get the Big Apple out of me” however the second we settled in Fairfield County, I knew we had found our home.
-When we first discovered Harbor Point five years ago, we had to tap into our imagination a bit as it wasn’t nearly as developed and buzzing of a neighborhood as it is today.
-It has completely transformed—and continues to grow.
-We fell in love with the quaint harbor, young/energetic community and proximity to Manhattan.
-At the time, I was still commuting for work so the 7-minute walk to an express train was ideal!
+When we first discovered Stamford’s Harbor Point five years ago, we had to tap into our imagination a bit as it wasn’t nearly as developed and buzzing of a neighborhood as it is today.
+Harbor Point has completely transformed—and continues to grow.
+We love living in Harbor Point for its quaint harbor, young/energetic community and proximity to Manhattan.
+At the time, I was still commuting to New York City for work so the 7-minute walk to a Metro North express train was ideal!

-Tell me more about Harbor Point.
+Tell me more about living in the Harbor Point section of Stamford.
 Why do you like living there?

 Yes!
-We love Harbor Point!
-It’s a safe, dog-friendly community (we have a 5-year-old pug named Henry) filled with like-minded young professionals.
+We love living in Harbor Point!
+Harbor Point is a safe, dog-friendly community (we have a 5-year-old pug named Henry) filled with like-minded young professionals.
 I look forward to the farmer’s markets and live music in the park all summer long!
 We’ve met a lot of our nearest and dearest friends thanks to living here—which we are forever grateful for!
-Oh, and the buildings themselves rock with amazing amenities.
+Oh, and the Harbor Point buildings rock with amazing amenities.

 When you moved to Stamford, did you know anyone?
 Any tips/advice you can give to newcomers on how to meet people?